 The University Learning Center (ULC) can send a representative to your class to give a general overview of the Center and its services, consisting of a PowerPoint presentation and a demonstration of how to make an appointment.

 The ULC also offers various writing-related workshops (see common topics below), all of which can be tailored to fit particular needs.

 To schedule a visit and/or a workshop, submit a Workshop Request Form.

-Individual ULC orientations for instructors are also available.
-To schedule one, please contact Jeannie Kahaney, ULC Director.
+Individual ULC orientations for instructors are available, as are sessions/refreshers on how to teach academic writing.
+To schedule either, please contact Jeannie Kahaney, ULC Director.

 Common In-Class Workshop Topics

 Writers at all levels of skill can benefit from this exploration of the essay, from pre-writing to conclusion.
 The role of writing as a process, as well as academic writing and its conventions and purpose, forms the basis of the discussion.